 Dojran Lake has always been a home to an unusually high number of different fish species, and fishing is traditionally the main occupation in Dojran.

-Today, Dojran is one of the last remaining places on earth where a traditional way of fishing with the assistance of cormorant birds is practiced.
-Many local fishermen build feeding grounds for the birds on the like, and this causes the birds to fly over these areas of the lake, making the fish run away in the opposite direction, straight towards the fishermen’s nets.
+Today, Dojran is one of the last remaining places on earth where a traditional way of fishing with cormorant birds’ assistance is practiced.
+Many local fishermen build feeding grounds for the birds on the like, which causes the birds to fly over these areas of the lake, making the fish run away in the opposite direction, straight towards the fishermen’s nets.